Siva-coder676/platform_commons_task/README.md

   In my previous app development, I used the shared preferences plugin for local storage, but here I implemented SQLite database.
 This was a little challenging for me, but I gained some experience with this package and database.
 Similarly, the Workmanager plugin was new to me, but I learned a lot while implementing this feature and gained some experience with it.
 I also implemented connectivity functionality - if the network is off, the data comes from the local database, and if the network is on, the data comes from the REST API.

-  These are the challenges and experiences I had while developing this app.RetryClaude can make mistakes.
-Please double-check responses.
+  These are the challenges and experiences I had while developing this app.